Kristen Veal: WNBL

 Veal had a scholarship with the Australian Institute of Sport (AIS) in 1997 and 1998.
 Her AIS team played in, and won, the Women's National Basketball League (WNBL) championship during the 1997/1998 season, with Veal contributing 22 points in her team's Grand Final victory.

 Veal went on to play for the Canberra Capitals, winning three WNBL championships with the team.
 She won the WNBL Grand Final with the team during the 1999/2000 season, her first season with them.
 The Capitals beat the Adelaide team 67–50 in the match, with Veal contributing 22 points towards the victory in the second half of the game.
 She was named the Most Valuable Player for the Grand Final.
 She missed parts of the 2001/2002 season because she had a knee injury, but while teammate Lauren Jackson dealt with stress fractures in her shins during her 2002/2003 season with the Capitals, Veal stepped up her level of play to compensate for Jackson's absence from the team.
 Her coach, Tom Maher, said she was the best point guard in the league that season.
 In mid-2003, she was hoping to get a contract to play with the Canberra Capitals.

 Veal played for the Sydney Uni Flames during the 2006/2007 and 2007/2008 seasons.
 She contributed to her team's 112–102 win over the Canberra Capitals in an October 2007 game that went into double over time, scoring eight points in the second overtime period, and finished the game with 16 total points and 6 assists.
 Following that victory, teammates Natalie Porter and Alicia Poto, along with opposition Capitals player Lauren Jackson, shaved Veal's head as part of a fund raiser for the Leukemia Foundation.

 Veal played for the Logan Thunder in 2008, their first year of existence.
 The year before joining the newly created Thunder, she played for the Sydney Uni Flames who lost the league championship in the Grand Finals match against Adelaide.
-During the 2010/2011 season for the Thunder, she was team's captain and played in all 22 games during the regular season.
+During the 2010/2011 season for the Thunder, she was the team's captain and played in all 22 games during the regular season.
 She averaged 10.5 points a game, 6.9 rebounds, 5.8 assists, and 2.5 steals a game.
 She led the league in assists and steals per game and was named the player of the week in Round 14.
 Wearing number 32 and playing guard, she was with the team again during their 2011/2012 season.